 DfE, Faith Lutheran Secondary School and private buses transport students to and from school.
 We access these buses for excursions on a user-pays basis.
-The school also manages one DECD 21-seater bus, which is housed on our site.
-This bus transports students to and from the Shea-Oak Log areas.

 10. School Operations

 Decision making structures:

 Governing Council is the parent representative body and sub-committees operate as part of the Governing Council structure.